NLADC/ddosdb/README.md

 ## How to start?

-You can use three approaches to running a DDoSDB repository:
+You can use two approaches to running a DDoSDB repository:

 - run a fully [dockerized](https://github.com/ddos-clearing-house/ddosdb/blob/master/README_docker.md) version.
 - run [DDoSDB-in-a-box](https://github.com/ddos-clearing-house/dddosdb-in-a-box)

-- ~~install from [scratch](https://github.com/ddos-clearing-house/ddosdb/blob/master/deployment.md) (Apache, Elastic Search, Django, etc...)~~ (deprecated)
+For [deployment](https://github.com/ddos-clearing-house/ddosdb/blob/master/deployment.md) you can use the [dockerized](https://github.com/ddos-clearing-house/ddosdb/blob/master/README_docker.md) version and add Let's Encrypt cerificates using the script provided.

-For development purposes it may be easier to work with Django directly in a [development setup](https://github.com/ddos-clearing-house/ddosdb/blob/master/README_ddosdb.md).
+For development purposes you can work with Django directly in a [development setup](https://github.com/ddos-clearing-house/ddosdb/blob/master/README_ddosdb.md).

 ## Acknowledgements